 For nearly every company, reporting is a critical element of an LMS–it allows you to track who has been trained and who hasn’t, and it allows you to document training for compliance purposes.
 If you’re looking into an LMS, make sure to look closely at its reporting capabilities.
 If you can’t access the specific training data you need from the system’s reports, you should move on.

 Organizations purchase learning management systems because they want to reduce time and energy spent on training administration.
-Yes, an LMS would be worthless without its training assignment and reporting functions, but a system’s ability to automate common administrative tasks such as scheduling recurring training assignments is where its true value is found.
+Yes, an LMS would be worthless without its training assignment and reporting functions, but a system’s ability to automate common administrative tasks such as scheduling recurring training assignments, generating and emailing reports, and keeping track of due dates is where its true value is found.

 Advanced learning management systems have assignment-scheduling engines that let you automate everything from the simplest “one-and-done” training assignments to the most complex recurring training profiles.
 This is critically important for regulatory compliance, such as safety training that OSHA requires on a yearly basis, or forklift certifications that must be renewed every three years.

 Reporting, too, can be scheduled and automated.
 A good LMS can be programmed to automatically generate training reports and deliver them to management via email on a daily, weekly, or monthly basis.

 Without these scheduling and automation capabilities, a training administrator would still be responsible for a bunch of complicated and time-consuming administrative tasks.

 4. Import and Creating Your Own Training Content

 No two facilities are exactly the same.
 Each has its specific hazards and policies, and many of those can’t be covered by off-the-shelf training materials.
 There’s always a need for site-specific training content and it’s essential for trainers to have an easy method to upload or create their own training content.

 - Uploading a self-created elearning course (read about elearning authoring tools and see our free elearning authoring tool tutorial for more on this)